-1.

-$$U^{(t)}$$

-: Joe is rolling a ball

-$S^{(t)}$: {joe, happy, roll, a, red, ball, hand, mommy, talk}

-where the superscript t stands for the time at which the current input pair is received - that is, t uniquely identifies the current input pair. $U^{(t)}$ stands for the current utterance, and $S^{(t)}$ for the current scene.
-The above pair represents a situation where a child hears the utterance Joe is rolling a ball, while observing that "Joe is happily rolling a red ball with his hand while talking to his mom."
+1. $U^{(t)}$: Joe is quickly rolling a ball $S^{(t)}$: { joe, happy, roll, a, red, ball, hand, mommy, talk } where the superscript t stands for the time at which the current input pair is received-that is, t uniquely identifies the current input pair. $U^{(t)}$ stands for the current utterance, and $S^{(t)}$ for the current scene.
+The above pair represents a situation where a child hears the utterance Joe is quickly rolling a ball, while perceiving that "Joe is happily rolling a red ball with his hand while talking to his mom."
+(Note that the word quickly has no correct meaning element in the scene representation (noise), and there are a number of meaning elements that do not correspond to words in the utterance (referential uncertainty).)
 Section 4 provides details on how the utterances and the corresponding meaning symbols are selected to form the input pairs.

-3.2 Word-Meaning Associations
+3.2.
+Word-meaning associations